constellation-daq/Constellation/docs/framework_reference/naming.md

 ## User Input is Case-Insensitive

 All user input should be matched against keys case-insensitively.
-This concerns configuration keys, but also satellite names and types, commands etc. The goal of this is to minimize the possibility of long bug-hunts for mis-configurations.
+This concerns configuration keys, but also satellite names and types, commands etc. The goal of this is to minimize the possibility of long bug-hunts for misconfiguration.

 ## Public Names